apostrophecms/docs/docs/guide/areas-and-widgets/custom-widgets.md

 When adding client-side Javascript for widget interaction, add a widget "player" to contain that code.
 The player will run only when the widget is used.
 It will also run when the editable area of the page is refreshed during editing.

-We can use the example of a basic collapsible section widget, `collapse-widget`.
+We can use the example of a basic collapsible section widget, `collapse-widget` (also known as an "accordion" or "disclosure" widget).
 It will hide detail text until a user clicks the header/button.

 ::: details Example collapsible widget code
 **Module configuration**